Ruzgfpegk/sessionator/README.md

 This PHP library aims to be used to create session files for :
 * [MobaXterm](https://mobaxterm.mobatek.net/) (Windows+Wine, GUI)
+* A self-contained Bash script (Linux, CLI, SSH/SFTP only at first)

 This is still a work in progress and a development version, so things may change especially as new features are added.

-The minimum PHP version targeted is currently 7.4 and the mbstring extension is required.
+The minimum PHP version targeted is currently 7.4.

+Required PHP extension for MobaXterm output:
+* mbstring

 ## How to use